 - Became Their Own Antithesis: Experienced so much artistic neutering with his pre-Star Wars movies so much that it literally traumatized him, which led to a near-pathological fear of being told how to make his own movies, which led to his habit of updating Star Wars every few years.

 - This has ended up making him somewhat of a pariah in the general Hollywood system.
-When Empire came out he dropped out of the Directors Guild when they started demanding more traditional opening credits for them.
+When Empire came out he dropped out of the Directors' Guild when they started demanding more traditional opening credits for them.
 Ever since, he strove to make himself completely independent from Hollywood so that he could make his movies his way.
 With the financial clout Star Wars gave him, he noted about the time Revenge of the Sith came out that he has become his own meddling Hollywood system.
 As such, his Prequel films suffered for the fact that no one could really tell Lucas where he was going wrong.

 - Fanservice: Puts it in his movies quite regularly.